beardofedu/wtd-merge/README.md

-## Merge Conflicts Aren't Scary
+# Merge Conflicts Aren't Scary

-Content.
+## Don't Fear the Conflict

+## Reading a Conflict Message in the Terminal

+## Identifying a Merge Conflict in your Document

+## Aborting a Merge

+## Fixing a Conflict

+## Merge Conflicts on a Pull Request